Columns: No Margins, No Limits, No Kidding!

 Gladstone On Current Judging System

-AKC Judge, attorney, and long-time AKC Board Member Steven Gladstone sent the following letter to the AKC Board and all AKC Delegates.
+AKC Judge, attorney, and long-time AKC Board Member Steven Gladstone sent this letter to the AKC Board and Delegates re the AKC Judge Approval process.

 The biggest frustration I have had on the Board is being unable up to now to have much influence in changing our awful judging approval process.
 Our approval system has, in my opinion, done more to destroy our shows and sport than anything else.